Appalachian Regional Commission: Accomplishments

 ARC has helped cut the number of high-poverty counties in Appalachia from 295 in 1960 to 91 in 2015, reduce the infant mortality rate by two-thirds, and double the percentage of high school graduates.
 From 2010 to 2015, ARC programs helped create or retain over 101,000 jobs in Appalachia through projects that include entrepreneurship, education and training, health care, telecommunications, business development, and basic infrastructure.
 Grants during that period leveraged almost $2.7 billion in private investments.

 ARC commissioned a report on diseases of despair, which found that deaths due to drug overdose, suicide, and alcoholic liver disease were higher than average, especially in the parts of Appalachia under the most economic stress.

-From September 1967 to 2008, the Commission published a magazine Appalachia (ISSN 0003-6595), Which was bimonthly from September of 1967 to fall of 1986.
-Then it was quarterly between summer 1987 to summer/fall 1995 and annual from 2004-2008.
+From September 1967 to 2008, the Commission published a magazine Appalachia (ISSN 0003-6595), which was bimonthly from September 1967 to the fall of 1986.
+Then it was quarterly between summer 1987 and summer/fall 1995, and annual from 2004 to 2008.